 Other Names: Cosmetic Sclerotherapy, Vein Injections, STS, Salt Solution Injections, Saline Injections

 Purpose: Treat spider veins and small varicose veins

 Sclerotherapy is an injectable procedure wherein a special medication is delivered into the unhealthy veins.
 Known as a sclerosant, the medication irritates the spider veins’ walls, making them shrink, close, collapse, and eventually get absorbed by the body.
 Over time, your spider veins shrink and fade away.

 How does sclerotherapy work?

-The vein doctor performs ultrasound scans to identify the targeted spider veins on your skin.
-Under ultrasound guidance, the vein doctor will carefully inject the sclerosant medication into the spider veins or into the veins just underneath the skin’s surface.
+Our vein doctors perform ultrasound scans to identify the targeted spider veins on your skin.
+Under ultrasound guidance, our vein doctors carefully inject the sclerosant medication into your spider veins or into the veins just underneath your skin’s surface.
 The sclerosant solution irritates the veins’ walls, making them collapse.

 Sclerotherapy can be performed using various medications.
 The oldest sclerosant medication is hypertonic saline (concentrated salt water), but it has fallen out of favor because it causes considerable pain and discomfort.
 Our vein doctors in NYC use sclerosant medications that cause no pain or discomfort, ensuring a comfortable experience.

 Sclerotherapy is ideal for twisted and contorted veins because the liquid solution easily travels around.
 Furthermore, it’s the safest, quickest, and most convenient means of treating spider veins on your skin’s surface.
 When performed by vein experts, it’s far safer and more effective than laser therapy.